OHA EXECUTIVE COMMITTEE

 Richard left the school in 1984 having been appointed Sub-Prefect by Doug Yeabsley on the basis that the poacher made the best gamekeeper.
 Richard played 2nd XV rugby, 2nd XV cricket and 2nd XI hockey.

 Richard has worked in property more or less since leaving school and he specialises in the buying and selling of Freehold Ground Rents.
 He was also involved in building a portfolio of Health Centres around the country.

-Richard is also known for writing and hosting charity quiz and bingo events, including the last two Habs Boys Quiz Suppers.
+Richard is also known for writing and hosting charity quiz and bingo events, including the last two Habs Girls Quiz Suppers.

 DR JOHN WIGLEY